 Ultimately, the move to put caps on cash withdrawals in favor of digital services means that anonymous transactions are slowly fading away and are giving rise to fully traceable and programmable CBDCs that require some form of digital identity to operate.

-“This digital identity determines what products, services and information we can access – or, conversely, what is closed off to us,” according to 2018 report from the WEF.
+“This digital identity determines what products, services and information we can access – or, conversely, what is closed off to us,” according to a 2018 report from the WEF.

 The coercive tactics that the Central Bank of Nigeria have taken in limiting cash withdrawals in order to push a fully programmable CBDC with digital ID are similar to those that governments around the world imposed on their citizens with vaccine passports, which are another form of digital ID.